JNRowe/vim-configs/vimrc.d/misc.rst

 ``vimrc.d/misc.vim``
 ====================

-Show highlight group of the current text, taken from vim wiki
+Show highlight group of the current text, taken from vim wiki which is now offline.

 .. code-block:: vim